 Why is Pepperdine the Best Policy Graduate Program for Veterans?

 The Pepperdine School of Public Policy (SPP) is devoted to preparing students for careers in public service—whether that's in government, nonprofits, and the policy-related business sector.
-We're particularly proud to welcome so many military veterans to our Malibu campus, as they've already demonstrated commitments to lives of service to others.
+SPP is particularly proud to welcome so many military veterans to the Malibu campus, as they've already demonstrated commitments to lives of service to others.
 Serving in the military provides valuable skills to work across sectors with a master of public policy degree (MPP).

-SPP is a full-time two-year program involving individual and group projects, a policy-related internship, and invites policy experts discussing real-world policy challenges.
+SPP is a full-time two-year program involving individual and group projects, policy-related internships, and discussions with experts on real-world policy challenges.
 Communication, effective listening and speaking, and managing heavy workloads are vital skills learned in the military service that are important when going through a graduate program.

 Attending SPP as a Veteran

-Three of our current students, who are veterans of the United States Army, answered a few common questions of what it is like attending SPP as veterans and their experience.
+To provide insight to veterans curious about earning a master’s degree in public policy, three SPP graduates answered a few common questions about what it is like attending SPP as veterans and their experience.

 Zach Wielepski